Job Interview Tips for Teens

 Even though many teens think dressing up is not important for an interview, and that they will impress the employer with their magnetic personality, first impressions do go a long way.
 The rule of thumb in the world of work, even for teens, is "No jeans or T-shirts."
 For girls, you may choose to wear dress pants, a nice blouse or sweater, a skirt, or even a dress.
 For guys, khakis or dress pants, a dress shirt, and a tie will do nicely.
 If the interview is for a fast-food restaurant, try for something a bit more casual, like wearing khakis and a pullover shirt.
 Makeup should be in good taste.
 Overdoing it could turn off a potential boss, especially if the employee will be interacting with the public.

-If you are applying at a particular store, such as Petco, search online for available positions.
+If you are applying to a particular store, such as Petco, search online for available positions.
 You will find that they not only hire cashiers but also pet groomers, pet trainers, amphibian specialists, etc. Know what type of position(s) you would be interested in before your interview.

 What to Bring With You